-We are featuring four exhibits for the 2017-2018 season, “Mahwah’s Herstory” and “Medicine in Mahwah”, “Kilmer, The Man” and “The First World War”.
+We are featuring four exhibits for the 2018-2019 season, “Kilmer, The Man” and “The First World War”.

-The Mahwah Museum is located at 201 Franklin Turnpike, Mahwah, NJ 07430.
+Mahwah Museum is located at 201 Franklin Turnpike, Mahwah, NJ 07430.

 Admission to the museum is $5, free for museum members.

-Our first new exhibit “Kilmer, The Man” will focus on local Poet Joyce Kilmer.
-“A patriot and warrior, a poet and lectuered, a husband and a father, a sergeant in WWI.”
+Our first updated exhibit “Kilmer, The Man” will focus on local Poet Joyce Kilmer.
+“A patriot and warrior, a poet and lecturer, a husband and a father, a sergeant in WWI.”

-Our second new exhibit “The First World War” will document the role of Mahwah and Bergen county in the First World War. ” From Sarajevo to Versailles.”
+Our second updated exhibit “The First World War” will document the role of Mahwah and Bergen county in the First World War. ” From Sarajevo to Versailles.”

-When the Museum is reopened for the 2017-2018 season we will be featuring, aside from our new exhibits, our permanent exhibits:
+When the Museum is reopened for the 2018-2019 season we will be featuring, aside from our new exhibits, our permanent exhibits:

 The Donald Cooper Model Railroad

 The Museum’s Donald Cooper Railroad is an operating HO-Scale model railroad with many trains traveling between levels and on different routes.
 Centralized electronic switches allow the operator to control the entire layout from the DCC central control panels.
 The railroad yard is fully functional allowing operators to make up trains and dispatch them to their own destinations.
 The four-level high layout has three independent scenic modules that are constantly changing, as well as a trolley, a subway system, logging station, waterfall, roundhouse and turntable.
 We invite engineers of all ages to come and visit our ever-changing and growing railroad world.
-The Donald Cooper Model Railroad is open weekends ONLY September-June from 1-4 p.m.
+The Donald Cooper Model Railroad is now CLOSED for the season.
 For information about joining the train crew, please email firstname.lastname@example.org or call 201-512-0099.

 Les Paul in Mahwah

-The Mahwah Museum has a small permanent exhibit featuring some Les Paul history which allows visitors to learn the essential facts of Les Paul’s life and career.
+Mahwah Museum has a small permanent exhibit featuring some Les Paul history which allows visitors to learn the essential facts of Les Paul’s life and career.
 It has sections on his inventions and innovations, a display of one-of-a-kind precious guitars made especially for Les, and a re-creation of the studio in which Les did his work.
 Learn how this creative genius transformed rock, country and jazz music.
 See how he and Mary Ford performed for their weekly radio show from their home in Mahwah.

-The Mahwah Museum receives operating support from the New Jersey Historical Commission in the Department of State.
+Mahwah Museum receives operating support from the New Jersey Historical Commission in the Department of State.